Skip to main content

 Concept Development

 Discussion of the potential costs, revenues and profits arising from the product.
-Pinpoint the strengths, weakness opportunities and threats existing in the market.
-Identification around the target group, which facilitates segmentation of the product’s market
+Pinpointed the strengths, weaknesses, opportunities and competitors existent in the market.
+Identification criteria formed around the target groups

 Product Development

-Product development requires design ideas and the means of manufacture used to realise the product/prototype to facilitate market testing and whether to undertake large-scale production or not
+Product development required a variety of design ideas: the means of manufacture used to realise the product/prototype, to facilitate market testing, and whether to undertake large-scale production or not

 The Business Case